dotnet/docs/docs/architecture/modernize-with-azure-containers/modernize-existing-apps-to-cloud-optimized/deploy-existing-net-apps-as-windows-containers.md

 Deployments that are based on Windows Containers are applicable to Cloud-Optimized applications and Cloud-Native applications.

-However, in this guide and especially in the following sections, it mostly focuses on using Windows Containers for *Cloud-Optimized* applications where you don’t need to rearchitect your application.
+However, in this guide and especially in the following sections, it mostly focuses on using Windows Containers for *Cloud-Optimized* applications where you don't need to rearchitect your application.

 ## What are containers?
 (Linux or Windows)